No matter how much they earn or where in the country they reside, average Indian spends more on religious activities than on sanitation.

 Spend on religious services was high among the poor Indians too.
 The poorest 20 percent inhabiting vast swathes of Indian villages spent 7 percent of their overall MECS on religious service.
 It was 6.1 percent spend for their urban poorest counterpart.

-The richest 20 percent amongst both urban and rural India spent 4.4 percent and 10 percent of their total MCS on religious service.
+The richest 20 percent amongst both urban and rural India spent 4.4 percent and 10 percent of their total MECS on religious service.

-The data indicated in some way that rural India was more religious than its urban counterpart.
-However, with less than 1 percent expenditure , urban India was not in anyways significantly better than rural in sanitation service.
+The data indicated in some way that Bharat was more religious than India.
+However, with less than 1 percent expenditure , India was not in anyways significantly better than Bharat in sanitation service.

 The Mint noted that the new survey will help in future to gauge the effect of Swach Bharat Abhiyan.
 Himanshu, a professor at Jawaharlal University, told the daily that open defecation might be a cause for low spends in rural areas.
 However, contrarily in the cities a few factors such as not accounting money spent on domestic-help and sanitary charges being a part of water meters may dilute the spend data, he added.